Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 The flapping sail bore a red colour with a blue cross, and a rough texture from the thick flax fibres.
 A wolf’s skull hung from the bow’s tip, swaying and knocking on the wood.

 The blond man looked up into the sky.
 There was no use smelling the air for an oceany scent; it was everywhere.
 But by the mirk of the clouds, it was going to rain.
 He glanced at the stern, where a plank rested against the cargo.
 A black circular symbol drawn on its surface; it shimmered red in the shade.
 He knew that was the symbol of a Vegvísir.
 He heard that such a symbol wouldn’t let any tempest deter them, even if the waves were mad.

-The blond man looked at the thing they were sailing towards.
+The blond man turned his gaze towards the thing they were sailing towards.
 It was a stripe of a dark colour, but he knew what it was: land.

 "Hey.
 Are you still thinking about Álahringr?" a low voice said behind him.

-The blond man turned around to see his brother leaning towards him, his voice drained by the wind.
+The blond man looked around to see his brother leaning towards him, his voice drained by the wind.
 He could tell his brother was amused.

 He was reminded of the time two days ago, when his brother persuaded him.
 Persuaded to join Hjalvir's colonising company.
 He was reminded of the time he promised himself never to embark upon another journey again.
 But the thought of peace compelled him, and so here he was.

 He remembered when Sága, the explorer's daughter, showed up at their doorstep to advertise the expedition.
 He remembered walking on the streets of Álahringr, overhearing her promoting him to her father, since she thought he would be a useful mentor, like a guidebook for the supernatural.
 He wasn't a good teacher.